Kendal Vickers

 Kendal Bryant Vickers (born May 3, 1995) is an American professional football defensive tackle.
 He has previously played in the National Football League (NFL) for the Las Vegas Raiders, Buffalo Bills, and New Orleans Saints, and in the Canadian Football League (CFL) for the Edmonton Eskimos.
 He played college football at Tennessee.

-Early years
+Early life

 Vickers played high school football at Havelock High School.

 College career

 Vickers played at the University of Tennessee from 2013–2017 under head coach Butch Jones.